-The first generations of commercial GNSS receivers cost well over $100,000.
+The first generation of commercial GNSS receivers cost well over $100,000.
 Now, GNSS receivers are built into smartphones.
-Equipment vendors have developed a wide array of equipment to support the incredible range of GNSS applications that are now available.
-As illustrated in Figure 60, GNSS equipment consists of receivers, antennas and supporting software, in varying levels of integration and performance.
+Vendors have developed a wide array of equipment to support the incredible range of possible GNSS applications.
+As illustrated in Figure 69, GNSS equipment consists of receivers, antennas and supporting software at varying levels of integration and performance.

-Depending on the application, the antenna and receiver may be separate entities, or they may be integrated into a single package, as in a handheld GNSS receiver.
-GNSS equipment may be further integrated with application equipment such as a survey or hydrographic instrumentation or a transport vessel.
+Depending on the application, the antenna and receiver might be separate entities, or they may be integrated into a single package, as in a hand-held GNSS receiver.
+GNSS equipment may be further integrated with application equipment such as survey or hydrographic instrumentation or a transport vessel.

 GNSS equipment specifications and features depend on the application.
 To illustrate, users need to consider the following when selecting GNSS equipment for a particular use:

 Applications such as survey may require centimetre-level (inch-level) accuracy.
 Others, such as positioning for hiking, may only require accuracy to within tens of metres (tens of yards).
 Some applications require absolute accuracy; that is, position defined accurately relative to an actual reference point or location.
 Others may require accuracy relative to a previous position.
 If high-precision accuracy is obtained through the application of differential GNSS, it may be desirable for the differential service to be integrated in the same package as the GNSS receiver, for example, the radio link to the base station or rovers.

 For some applications, users may require a fast “time to first fix,” the time required by a GNSS receiver to achieve a position solution.
 For other applications, it may not be important that the “fix” be available quickly.
 The trade-off to achieving fast acquisition time is increased probability of a wrong position/fix.

 Reliability addresses the question, “Do you need the answer (position and time) to be correct every time?”